Interview Promotion

 Radio Promotion Articles

-Top 40: Everyone knows these stations: Brittney, N Sync, Eminem, Snoop, Rick Dees, etc. These stations have great morning shows for interviews.
-You'll have to be very energetic to get on these shows, and your topic will need to appeal to teens.
-Top 40 is also called "CHR" (Contemporary Hit Radio), and is divided into "pop" which does not play much hip hop, and "rhythmic" which does.
-Top 40 stations are difficult because they usually are the most competitive stations in a market.
-They sell the most records and have the most-active listeners, so all record labels, PR firms, and promo companies target them the most, making it tough for a new guest to be booked.
-All Top 40 stations are commercial.
+These stations have great morning shows for interviews, but you'll have to be very energetic to get on them, and your topic will need to appeal to teens.
+Top 40 stations are sometimes difficult to get because they usually are the most competitive stations in a market and thus get first pick for known guests.
+They sell the most music and concert tickets and have the most-active listeners, so all record labels, PR firms, and promo companies target them the most, making it harder for an unknown guest to be booked.
+Unlike the AC stations however, they are more likely to consider interviews in other dayparts besides the morning shows (such as mid-day), and of course you always have the option of weekend Public Affairs

 Non-English: These are your Spanish and other language stations.
-They are not nearly as formatted at English stations, and they are always small (except in LA), so getting interviewed on them is relatively easy if your guest speaks their language.
-Don't confuse these stations with non-commercial "miscellaneous" stations; Commercial non-English stations are 24-hour formats, while non-commercial stations have a few non-English programs mixed with English programs.
+They are not nearly as formatted as English language stations, primarily because they have to pack all types of shows into a single station, and they are always small (except in Los Angeles), so getting interviewed on them is relatively easy if you speak their language.
+Don't confuse these stations with non-commercial "miscellaneous" stations; commercial non-English stations are 24-hour formats, while non-commercial stations have a few non-English programs mixed with English programs.

-Classical/Jazz: Although these stations reach a very upscale community, they do not do interviews with non-Classical or non-Jazz artists.
+Classical: Although these stations reach a very high income audience, they do not do interviews with non-Classical or non-Jazz artists.

 Next topic: Best Topics for Radio